twomice/viper_search_api_attachments/README.txt

-SIMPLE USAGE EXAMPLE (media fields content (media entities of type File))
+SIMPLE USAGE EXAMPLE (MEDIA FIELDS CONTENT (MEDIA ENTITIES OF TYPE FILE))
 -------------------------------------------------------------------------
 0) This is tested with :
    drupal 8.6.x